Jemerylim/Tourgether/README.md

 ### 2. Frontend
-"npm install" inside client folder to run the front end CD into the client folder and "npm start"
+"npm install" inside client folder to run the front end CD into the client folder

 ### 3. Backend
 "npm install" at the root folder